CI0817/EGODS_remote_fill_station/EGODS_remote_fill_station_prelim/README.md

-This folder contains the preliminary resources, such as code and images, of the early of EGODS' remote fill station.
+This folder contains the preliminary resources, such as code and images, of the early of EGODS' remote fill station design concepts.